6arms1leg/fsmachina/README.md

 That is, disabling interrupts directly before the `fn_fsm_tran()` function call and enabling them again directly after in the state handler functions.

+## Extension for asynchronous behaviour

+The state machine can be made asynchronous by adding a (FIFO) event queue and posting events to that queue (instead of directly to the state machine).
+This event queue is then processed in a periodic task (of the scheduling entity), which "feeds" the next event in the queue to the state machine.
+It must be ensured that this event queue never fills up entirely, in order to prevent losing events.
+To achieve this, the event queue size and periodic task frequency must be chosen properly.

 ## Architecture

 ![UML class diagram](./doc/arc/figures/fsmachina-cd.png)